grafana/mimir/docs/guides/alert-manager-configuration.md

 ## Context

-Cortex Alertmanager notification setup follow mostly the syntax of Prometheus Alertmanager since it is based on the same codebase.
-The following is a description on how to load the configuration setup so that Alertmanager can use for notification when an alert event happened.
+Notifications can be sent in response to alert events.
+The syntax used for configuring notifications in Cortex Alertmanager is similar to the syntax used in Prometheus Alertmanager.

 ### Configuring the Cortex Alertmanager storage backend

-With the introduction of Cortex 1.8 the storage backend config option shifted to the new pattern [#3888](https://github.com/cortexproject/cortex/pull/3888).
-You can find the new configuration [here](../configuration/config-file-reference.md#alertmanager_storage_config)
+The reference for Cortex Alertmanager storage configuration can be found [here](../configuration/config-file-reference.md#alertmanager_storage_config).

-Note that when using `-alertmanager.sharding-enabled=true`, the following storage backends are not supported: `local`.
+Note that when using `-alertmanager.sharding-enabled=true` the `local` storage backend is not supported.

-When using the new configuration pattern it is important that any of the old configuration pattern flags are unset (`-alertmanager.storage`).
-This is because the old pattern still takes precedence over the new one.
-The old configuration pattern (`-alertmanager.storage`) is marked as deprecated and will be removed by Cortex version 1.11.
-However this change doesn't apply to `-alertmanager.storage.path` and `-alertmanager.storage.retention`.
+If you are migrating from a version of Cortex older than 1.8, note that the former (`-alertmanager.storage`) options were removed with the exception of `-alertmanager.storage.path` and `-alertmanager.storage.retention`.

 ### Cortex Alertmanager configuration

-Cortex Alertmanager can be uploaded via Cortex [Set Alertmanager configuration API](../api/_index.md#set-alertmanager-configuration) or using Grafana Labs [Cortex Tools](https://github.com/grafana/cortex-tools).
+Cortex Alertmanager configuration can be uploaded via Cortex [Set Alertmanager configuration API](../api/_index.md#set-alertmanager-configuration) or using Grafana Labs [Cortex Tools](https://github.com/grafana/cortex-tools).

-Follow the instruction at the `cortextool` link above to download or update to the latest version of the tool.
+Follow the instructions at the `cortextool` link above to download or update to the latest version of the tool.

-To obtain the full help of how to use `cortextool` for all commands and flags, use `cortextool --help-long`.
+To obtain more help on how to use `cortextool`, use `cortextool --help-long`.

-The following example shows the steps to upload the configuration to Cortex `Alertmanager` using `cortextool`.
+The following example shows the steps to upload the configuration for Cortex Alertmanager using `cortextool`.

 #### 1. Create the Alertmanager configuration `yml` file.

-The following is `amconfig.yml`, an example of a configuration for Cortex `Alertmanager` to send notification via email:
+The following is `amconfig.yml`, an example of a configuration for Cortex Alertmanager to send notification via email:

 ```
 global: